Bobby Fish: WWE (2017–2021)

 Fish made his debut in WWE's developmental territory NXT at the June 23, 2017 television tapings, losing to Aleister Black.
 Triple H confirmed Fish's signing on July 12.
-At NXT TakeOver: Brooklyn III, Fish, alongside O'Reilly (who had also signed with WWE), attacked SAnitY after they defeated The Authors of Pain to win the NXT Tag Team Championships.
+At NXT TakeOver: Brooklyn III, Fish, alongside O'Reilly (who had also signed with WWE), attacked SAnitY after they defeated the Authors of Pain to win the NXT Tag Team Championships.
 Later on in the night, the two assisted the debuting Adam Cole in attacking newly crowned NXT Champion Drew McIntyre, turning Fish heel in the process.
 The following month, the trio of Fish, Cole and O'Reilly was officially dubbed "The Undisputed Era".
 The trio faced the teams of Sanity and Authors of Pain and Roderick Strong in a WarGames match at NXT TakeOver: WarGames.
 During the match, The Undisputed Era emerged victorious.
 On the December 20 episode of NXT, Fish and O'Reilly defeated Sanity to win the NXT Tag Team Championship.
 At NXT TakeOver: Philadelphia, Fish and O'Reilly defeated The Authors of Pain to retain the NXT Tag Team Championships.
 On March 4, Fish suffered a torn ACL and torn MCL in his left knee at an NXT live event.
 He later underwent surgery and was out of action for six months.
 During his absence, Fish's role as champion was filled by Cole and later on by Roderick Strong, who joined the stable at NXT TakeOver: New Orleans.
-After returning on October 17, at NXT TakeOver: WarGames the stable were defeated by the team of Pete Dunne, Ricochet, and The War Raiders in a WarGames match.
+After returning on October 17, at NXT TakeOver: WarGames the stable were defeated by the team of Pete Dunne, Ricochet, and War Raiders in a WarGames match.